Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Digital_In_4_V2.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected the current state of the inputs should be displayed.
+If nothing is connected to the Bricklet all inputs should be logical low.

 .. image:: /Images/Bricklets/bricklet_industrial_digital_in_4_v2_brickv.jpg
    :scale: 100 %